Bodu Bala Sena

-Bodu Bala Sena, (බොදු බල සේනා) also abbreviated as BBS is a far-right anti-liberalist, and ultranationalist Sinhalese Buddhist organization, and a break-away faction from the right-wing nationalist Jathika Hela Urumaya party.
-The BBS generally opposes pluralist and democratic ideologies, and criticizes non-extremist Buddhist monks for not taking action against the rise of other religions within Sri Lanka.
+Bodu Bala Sena, (බොදු බල සේනා) also abbreviated as BBS is a far-right ultranationalist Sinhalese Buddhist organization, and a break-away faction from the right-wing nationalist Jathika Hela Urumaya party.
+The BBS generally opposes pluralist and democratic ideologies, and criticizes moderate Buddhists for their alleged inaction against the rise of other religions in Sri Lanka.

 History

 Foundation

 The BBS was founded by monks Kirama Wimalajothi and Galagoda Aththe Gnanasaara after they broke away from Jathika Hela Urumaya (JHU).
 Gnanasara had been one of the JHU candidates in Colombo District at the 2004 parliamentary election.
 One of the earliest campaigns by BBS was in respect of Buddhist Sri Lankans working in the Middle East who, according to BBS, were prevented from practising their religion and punished harshly if found to be doing so.

 The BBS held its first national convention at the Bandaranaike Memorial International Conference Hall on 28 July 2012.
 The convention passed five resolutions which, amongst other things, called for a ban on vasectomy and tubal ligation in government health facilities, replacement of the various legal systems used in the country with a single legal system, preferential treatment in university admission for students who attended Buddhism classes, use of monks in government schools to teach history and other classes, and the avoidance of any race- or religion-based solution for the country's ethnic problems.

 The BBS held a protest at the Bangladeshi High Commission in Colombo on 4 October 2012 against the anti-Buddhist riots in Bangladesh.
 Some of the protesters threw stones and bottles at the High Commission.

 On 14 October 2012 BBS stormed a house in Batakettara, Homagama, Piliyandala where it alleges a Christian pastor called Dinesh and others from an evangelical group called The Name of Lord Jesus were trying to convert Sinhalese Buddhists.
 The pastor was later released, but seven people were arrested on charges of abduction after complaints were made by the pastor's family.
 The following day BBS held a protest outside Piliyandala Police Station demanding that the seven arrested be released.

 The BBS held a protest rally in Badulla on 25 October 2012 against alleged conversion, vandalism of Buddhist sites and Islamic terrorism.
 They held a protest at the Department of Archeology on 29 November 2012 urging the authorities to protect archaeological sites in the Eastern Province.